-Expenditure incurred by a taxpayer to conserve or maintain land is deductible if it is carried out in terms of a biodiversity management agreement with a duration of at least five years and the land used by the taxpayer in his trade consists of, includes, or is in close proximity to the land which is subject to this agreement.
+Expenditure incurred to conserve or maintain land is deductible if it is carried out in terms of a biodiversity management agreement with a duration of at least five years.
 Where the conservation or maintenance of land owned by the taxpayer is carried out in terms of a declaration of at least 30 years' duration, the expenditure incurred is deemed to be a donation to the Government which qualifies as a deduction under section 18A.

-In certain circumstances where the land is declared a national park or nature reserve an annual donation based on 10% of the lesser of cost or market value of the land is deemed to be made to the Government and qualifies for a section 18A deduction in the year the declaration is made and in each of the subsequent nine years.
+In certain circumstances where the land is declared a national park an annual donation based on 10% of the lesser of cost or market value of the land is deemed to be made and qualifies for a section 18A deduction in the year the declaration is made and in each of the subsequent nine years.

-Recoupments arise where the taxpayer breaches the agreement or violates the declaration.
+Recoupments arise where the taxpayer breaches the agreement.